 More than 30 dedicated TERN people have just wrapped up a virtual strategic planning day, refreshing the prioritisation of TERN’s core data packages and signature products.
 In current COVID-19 challenged times where everyone has been focused on events within their state and territory borders, we also looked at ways to better promote access to TERN via our network of state and territory-based Regional Ambassadors.
 Most importantly, we worked on the approaches and measures that allow TERN to enact and evaluate its progress in delivering agreed objectives and strategies – as shown in the figure.
 With the next national research infrastructure roadmap consultation process about to take-off this year, these discussions are vital for TERN’s future planning and communication with stakeholders.
 Thanks to all participants for a rewarding meeting.

 The last piece of news this month is about the Global Ecosystem Research Infrastructure (GERI), a group of continental-scale observatories comprising TERN and its equivalents from South Africa, China, Europe and North America.
 The role of chair for the governance board of GERI was officially handed to TERN at the September meeting, where it will remain for the next six months.
 Regularly rotating the chair is just one of the ways in which GERI is demonstrating the balance among its members – all of our observatories are equally important to the monitoring of ecosystems on our planet.
-While in the Chair, it is TERN’s responsibility to establish a suite of working groups which will help in developing the common science questions, protocols, parameters, data systems and so on that will be adopted by GERI.
+While in the Chair, it is TERN’s responsibility to establish a suite of working groups which will help in developing the common science questions, data collection protocols, parameters, data systems and so on that will be adopted by GERI.
 A busy six months of GERI work awaits so I will leave you to peruse this month’s newsletter while we get back to TERN’s planning and strategising.

 Happy reading.